 Where this situation changes is in instances when one of the two parents does not agree to the name change.
 Most frequently, these instances occur in divorce proceedings where biological or adopted children have resulted from the union, and the parents are at odds with one another.
 Or, perhaps a father/mother is abusive or has addiction issues and the custodial parent wishes to protect the child by modifying their identity through a last name change.

 To avoid or preempt legal entanglements, we’ve seen single parents simply begin using a different last name for their child assuming that usage alone will make the new name legal.
 Unfortunately, most schools and government agencies require that a minor child use the name on his or her birth certificate.
 Should those names not match, a problem for the parent now exists.
 Additionally, if the uninvolved or unknowing parent becomes privy to the informal name change, usage of it can also legally be ceased.

-In these rare, more complex name change circumstances, the experienced attorneys at the Law Offices of Russell I. Marnell can assist by not only outlining the legalities, but filing of appropriate paperwork—even if an appeal to the State Supreme Court with a petition for name change is warranted.
+In these rare, more complex name change circumstances, the experienced attorneys at Marnell Law Group, P.C. can assist by not only outlining the legalities, but filing of appropriate paperwork—even if an appeal to the State Supreme Court with a petition for name change is warranted.

 As no two people are alike, neither are any two families, or legal matters involving family situations